Storage, safety and security

 CCTV and intruder alarm system

-CCTV - means a closed circuit television system or digital equivalent that is maintained and in good working order.
+CCTV - means a closed-circuit television system or digital equivalent that is maintained and in good working order.

 Intruder Alarm System - means an intruder alarm system that is maintained and in good working order and complies with the following requirements: